linroger/FinanceCompendium/II. Economics/Regulation/PPHA Banking Regulation and Management/Bank Regulation and Management Full Lecture Notes.md

 # EXOTIC LENDING

-Religious Based Lending
+- Religious Based Lending
-Islamic Lending (Murabahah,Wadiah,Musharaka,etc.)
+- Islamic Lending (Murabahah,Wadiah,Musharaka,etc.)
-!
-Mount of Piety
+- Mount of Piety
-!
-Micro Credit
+- Micro Credit
-Specialty Lending
+- Specialty Lending
-!
-Auto Title
+- Auto Title
-!
-College/Education
+- College/Education
-!
-Farm/Industrial Equipment
+- Farm/Industrial Equipment

 # TRUST SERVICES

-!
-Not all Trusts are Banks!
+- Not all Trusts are Banks!
-!
-Custodian/Arrangements
+- Custodian/Arrangements
-!
-Asset management/stock transfer
+- Asset management/stock transfer
-!
-Estate Administration
+- Estate Administration

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-02/e7963a7a-3ef1-4550-93b3-9e745a127a86/dac3bc70382debdbbb0255ef83dd6be900d2010f331c556b67f6aa4239f3bb5e.jpg)

 # RISK ANALYSIS

-Creating pipelines of liquidity
+- Creating pipelines of liquidity
-!
-Monitoring credit
+- Monitoring credit
-!
-Screening and third-party validation
+- Screening and third-party validation
-!
-Public/State support
+- Public/State support
-Capital monitoring/Sales
+- Capital monitoring/Sales
-!
-Deposit restrictions
+- Deposit restrictions

 # PROBLEM SET II

 Problem Set II: Capital Needs
-Utilizing the outline summary from Problem Set I, identify the capital needs and lending products that would be used by you theoretical de novo bank.
-Create a short summary outlining these needs for you five-year de novo bank.
+Utilizing the outline summary from Problem Set I, identify the capital needs and lending products that would be used by your theoretical de novo bank.
+Create a short summary outlining these needs for your five-year de novo bank.
 How does one raise capital?
 How much capital is needed?
 How do we grow capital?

 # BANK BALANCE SHEETS AND ACCOUNTING PRACTICES